NextGenSoftwareUK/zypherpunk/README.md

 - Interoperability while preserving each chain's unique features
 - Easier onboarding for new users

-### 2. Making Privacy-First DeFi Accessible
+### Making Privacy-First DeFi Accessible

 **The Problem:**
-- Privacy chains have amazing technology but difficult UX
+- Privacy chains have amazing technology but terrible UX
 - Learning curve is steep: shielded addresses, viewing keys, notes, etc.
 - Most users avoid privacy features because they're too complicated
 - No easy way to use private assets in DeFi protocols